AdemBendjama/Brave-Lab/README.md

 ```
 py manage.py runserver
 ```
-6. Visit `http://localhost:8000` in your browser to access Brave Lab.
+4. Visit `http://localhost:8000` in your browser to access Brave Lab.

-> **Note**: In order to use the email functionality, make sure to define the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` variables in the `settings.py` file with the appropriate values for your email host and password.
+> **Note**: In the local version, email functionality depends on settings.py credentials.
+Live site has proper credentials configured.

 ## Screenshots